-Swim Lagoon is now OPEN for the 2017 season!
+Swim Lagoon is now OPEN!

 The Cameron Park Lake recreation area is intended to provide enjoyment, relaxation, and beauty to all visitors.
 It is the hope of the Cameron Park Community Services District (CSD) that all those who share in this facility will gladly show common courtesies to others.
 See specific rules below which need to be followed.